 What’s more, some sources even claim that choosing the right strain could help overcome these issues entirely.

 What are the best marijuana strains for sex?

 The science states that Sativa strains work better in men.
 Indica strains have less THC and are better suited for women.

 Some of the more popular sexual weeds are Sexxpot, Asian Fantasy, Sour Dream, Granddaddy Purple, Hindu Skunk, Green Crack, and more.

 There is no conclusive evidence that confirms that smoking marijuana can leave you infertile.

-However, compulsive pot smoking is associated with low sperm count in men and menstrual irregularities in women.
+However, the negative connection between marijuana and sex can be observed in the fact that compulsive pot smoking is associated with low sperm count in men and menstrual irregularities in women.